August to September

-While many species of the plant are celebrated (ecology clubs in the state work to protect two endangered species, Short’s and the white-haired goldenrod), state lawmakers singled out the solidago gigantea species as the Kentucky state flower.
-The species grows to be twice the height of other goldenrods, up to eight feet tall.
+While many species of the plant are celebrated, state lawmakers singled out the Solidago Gigantea species as the Kentucky state flower.
+The species grows to up to eight feet tall, twice the height of other Goldenrods!

 Goldenrods earned their name from their inflorescence, or upper stem, along which bright, small flowers grow in clusters.
 The flower’s rays attract butterflies and bees, which pollinate the plant and feed on its nectar.

 Residents of the Bluegrass state have a long history of appreciating the Kentucky state flower.
 The flower appears on the state flag encircling the Kentucky state seal.
 Well before that, Native Americans valued the plant as a medicinal herb.
-Teas prepared from parts of the goldenrod were used to reduce fevers, treat bladder and kidney problems, among other things.
+Teas prepared from parts of the Goldenrod were used to reduce fevers, as well as treat bladder and kidney problems, among other things.

 4 - 9